-A few years later Russolo would have a revelation while listening to a performance of his friend Balilla Pratella’s Futurist orchestra in Rome’s Costanzi Theatre.
+A few years later Russolo had a revelation while listening to a performance of his friend Balilla Pratella’s Futurist orchestra in Rome’s Costanzi Theatre.
 The history of sound appeared in his mind as an evolution culminating in the triumphant dominance of mechanical noise.
-In a letter to Pratella, he drafted what would become his seminal work “The Art of Noises” — a futurist manifesto of sound.
+In a letter to Pratella, he drafted his seminal work “The Art of Noises,” a futurist manifesto of sound.
 “Ancient life was all silence.
 In the nineteenth century, with the invention of the machine, Noise was born.
 Today, Noise triumphs and reigns supreme over the sensibilities of men.”

-The Intonarumori were played in Futurist concerts during 1913 and 1914 — earning both praise and violent hostility.
+The Intonarumori were played in Futurist concerts during 1913 and 1914, earning both praise and violent hostility.
 The next decade saw Russolo continue his performances and develop new musical notation, despite an injury sustained in World War I. By 1921 his music was recognized and respected by the great russian composer Igor Stravinsky, and Sergei Diaghilev, the founder of the famous Parisian Ballets Russes.

 Russolo’s machines burned in the Paris bombings of World War II, and the only recording of his machines was made by his brother Antonio in 1921, combining the cacophonous noises with a conventional orchestral score.
 Though his work has disappeared, Russolo’s dramatic expansion of the musical vocabulary has stuck with us.
 From experimental noise music to the iconic thunder of the Inception soundtrack—we owe a nod to Luigi Russolo.

 Got questions, comments or corrections about Luigi Russolo?
 Join the conversation in our Discord, and if you enjoy content like this, consider becoming a member for exclusive essays, downloadables, and discounts in the Obelisk Store.